-Many women were taught that strength looks like endurance.
+Many people were taught that strength looks like endurance.

 It looks like pushing through.